 Only “qualified entities” are allowed to bring an action according to the Directive.
 They are defined by the Directive as: “any organisation or public body representing consumers’ interests which has been designated by a member state as qualified to bring representative actions in accordance with this Directive” (Article 1).

-It should be noted that member states have been left with some discretion when it comes to setting out the criteria to determine who can qualify as such entity as far as national actions are concerned.
-There are however set criteria for those entities wishing to bring a cross-border representative action, including being non-profit and having a legitimate interest in consumer protection.
+It should be noted that member states have been left with some discretion when it comes to setting out the criteria to determine what can qualify as such an entity as far as national actions are concerned.
+There are, however, set criteria for those entities wishing to bring a cross-border representative action, including being non-profit and having a legitimate interest in consumer protection.

 However, at least one “qualified entity” must be designated by each member state.
 The EU Commission is tasked with keeping a list of all designated “qualified entities” across the EU.

-Actions can only be brought on behalf of consumers and against traders.
+Actions can only be brought on behalf of consumers and against.